-A Brexit deal has now been agreed between the EU and the UK (Dec 24th) .
+A Brexit deal was finally agreed between the EU and the UK (Dec 24th) .

 There appears to be a lot of people in Ireland who assume that customs charges apply to all orders from the UK after Brexit.
 This is not true.

 - No import duty will be charged on any orders coming from the UK valued under €150 (about £130 GBP).